 The first International House of Pancakes® ("IHOP") restaurant opened in 1958 in Toluca Lake, California.
 Since that time, the Company or its predecessors have engaged in the development, operation and franchising of IHOP® restaurants.
 In November 2007, we completed the acquisition of Applebee's International, Inc. ("Applebee's").
 We currently own, operate and franchise two restaurant concepts in the casual dining and family dining categories: Applebee's Neighborhood Grill and Bar® and IHOP.
 References herein to Applebee's and IHOP restaurants are to these two restaurant concepts, and, unless the context reflects otherwise, whether operated by franchisees, area licensees or the Company.
-Retail sales at restaurants that are operated by franchisees and area licensees are referred to collectively as franchisees and restaurants operated by them are referred to collectively as franchise restaurants.
+Retail sales at restaurants that are operated by franchisees and area licensees are not attributable to the Company.
+Unless the context reflects otherwise, franchisees and area licensees are referred to collectively as franchise restaurants.
 Based on our combined total of over 3,500 franchised or company-operated restaurants combined, we believe we are the largest full-service restaurant company in the world.